cognitedata/pygen/docs/cognite_functions.md

     # The Cognite SDK should be specified and match the version used to generate the SDK.
     cognite-sdk==7.54.4
     # This is the syntax for adding a private wheel in a Cognite Function.
+    # Note the 'function' prefix is not a placeholder, it is a required prefix for private packages.
     function/windmill-1.0.0-py3-none-any.whl
     ```